-- a.
+i.
 No new building shall be less than two stories in height.
 The second story shall be at least 50 percent of the first floor area and shall be located toward the street frontage.

 An exception may be made, and a one-story building may be constructed, in an area along a property line where otherwise a fence or wall would be used to separate the principal use of a parcel from an adjacent public street.
-The depth of such a building shall not exceed 15 feet. - b.
-The first floor uses must have a minimum floor-to-floor height of 18 feet, for properties north of Cathcart Street and 15 feet minimum south of Cathcart Street and must meet all applicable accessibility standards.
-Any mezzanine shall be set back at least 30 feet from the building line on the street and shall occupy no more than one-third of the area of the first floor - c.
-No new development shall exceed a Base Height of 550 feet (measured to the top of parapet or eaves), except as provided for in the "Additional Height Zone A-or-B".
-Within this Base Height, no more than 2 stories of commercial uses shall be permitted above the ground floor retail use; if upper-level residential or hotel uses are included, a maximum of 3 floors of such uses above the ground-level retail use will be permitted within the maximum 550 feet Base Height. - d.
-Uninhabitable mechanical penthouses will be permitted above the Base Height to a maximum height of 5565 feet, provided that such penthouses are set back a minimum of 25 feet from any exposed face of the buildings and are out of the pedestrian's viewa-unless such penthouses are architecturally integrated into the building façade design.
+The depth of such a building shall not exceed 15 feet.

+- ii.
+The first floor uses must have a minimum floor-to-floor height of 18 feet, and must meet all applicable accessibility standards.
+Any mezzanine shall be set back at least 30 feet from the building line on the street and shall occupy no more than one-third of the area of the first floor. - iii.
+No new development shall exceed a Base Height of 50 feet (measured to the top of parapet or eaves), except as provided for in the "Additional Height Zone A or B".
+Within this Base Height, no more than 2 stories of commercial uses shall be permitted above the ground floor retail use; if upper-level residential or hotel uses are included, a maximum of 3 floors of such uses above the ground-level retail use will be permitted within the maximum 50 feet Base Height. - iv.
+Uninhabitable mechanical penthouses will be permitted above the Base Height to a maximum height of 55 feet, provided that such penthouses are set back a minimum of 25 feet from any exposed face of the buildings and are out of the pedestrian's view. - v.
+Sloping roofs shall be permitted up to a maximum height of 55 feet (5 feet above the Base Height), provided that they do not penetrate a 42 degree angle measured back from the 50-foot Base Height eaves-line.
+(The 42 degree angle has been established to achieve solar access objectives for Pacific Avenue and is applied equally to both the east and west sides of the street, as well as to all side streets.)